Import contacts from CSV

 To start importing contacts, you need to establish access to our SFTP server.

-1. Find two files in your user folder: a private key (key) and a public key (key.pub).
+1. Navigate to the directory from which you ran the command and find two new files there: a private key (key) and a public key (key.pub).

 1. Create a new connection in an FTP client such as FileZilla.
 The settings are described below.